-Program Description: The Pharmacy

-Technology Diploma is designed to enable the

-student to acquire the knowledge, skills and

-attitudes for employment within a pharmacy.

-Program graduates will be able to perform a variety

-of technical duties related to preparing and

-dispensing drugs in accordance with standard

-procedures and laws under the supervision of a

-registered pharmacist.
-A variety of clinical

-experiences is designed to integrate theory and

-practice.
-Graduates will be employable as an entry

-level pharmacy technician.
+Program Description: The Pharmacy Technology Diploma is designed to enable the student to acquire the knowledge, skills and attitudes for employment within a pharmacy.
+Program graduates will be able to perform a variety of technical duties related to preparing and dispensing drugs in accordance with standard procedures and laws under the supervision of a registered pharmacist.
+A variety of clinical experiences is designed to integrate theory and practice.
+Graduates will be employable as an entry level pharmacy technician.

-The Georgia Board of Pharmacy does not approve registrations for individuals who are currently on criminal probation for offenses including, but not limited to: theft, fraud, forgery, providing a false name, any crime of moral turpitude, or any crime related to substance abuse.
+\\The Georgia Board of Pharmacy does not approve registrations for individuals who are currently on criminal probation for offenses including, but not limited to: theft, fraud, forgery, providing a false name, any crime of moral turpitude, or any crime related to substance abuse.
 In limited circumstances, the Georgia Board of Pharmacy may approve registrations for individuals who are on criminal probation for minor traffic offenses.
-Driving under the influence of drugs or alcohol is not considered a minor traffic offense.
+Driving under the influence of drugs or alcohol is not considered a minor traffic offense.\\ school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits

-- Be at least 18 years of age
+Be at least 18 years of age Submit

-- Submit

-official high

-school transcript or High School

-Equivalency transcript

-- Submit official college transcripts, if applicable
+Submit official high school transcript o

-- Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable ACCUPLACER, COMPASS or ASSET scores taken within the last 60 months.
-Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores
+- Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
+Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited

-ACCREDITED